Human Composting as a New Death Care Alternative (Updated 2025)

 How is human composting being accepted by the funeral industry and religious groups?

-I think that the funeral industry as a whole does not yet regard this new innovation in disposition as mainstream or any realistic threat to their current business.
-Albeit, this was a mistake many funeral professionals made about flame cremation and water cremation.
+The funeral industry as a whole does not yet regard this new innovation in disposition as mainstream or as a realistic threat to its current business.
+However, many funeral professionals made this mistake about flame cremation and water cremation.

 However, there has been a less enthusiastic response from certain factions who perceive the whole idea as rather gruesome and ‘icky’.
 The Catholic Church has denounced human composting as “disrespectful”, a similar reaction they originally made to the introduction of cremation.